tilt-dev/api.tilt.dev/docs/core/cmd-v1alpha1.md

   - **disableStatus.disabled** (boolean), required

     Whether this is currently disabled.
+Deprecated in favor of `State`.

   - **disableStatus.lastUpdateTime** (Time), required